 Playing with play dough helps strengthen fine motor skills in many ways.
 All that rolling, squeezing, pinching and patting is great for little hands and fingers.
-Today, we’re doing a threading activity with homemade playdough, spaghetti and pony beads.

 This activity presented quite the challenge for the 2 year olds, but they did well with it.
-Some of our spaghetti snapped, but that was ok because the girls learned how to handle things gently to prevent their pasta from breaking.

 Older children can estimate how many beads will fit on a length of spaghetti, and they can work on patterning.